florimondmanca/awesome-asgi/README.md

 - [Channels](https://channels.readthedocs.io/en/latest/) - Asynchronous support for Django, and the original driving force behind the ASGI project.
 Supports HTTP and WebSockets with Django integration, and any protocol with ASGI-native code.
 - [FastAPI](https://github.com/tiangolo/fastapi) - A modern, high-performance web framework for building APIs with Python 3.6+ based on standard Python type hints.
 Powered by Starlette and Pydantic.
 Supports HTTP and WebSockets.
 - [Quart](https://github.com/pgjones/quart) - A Python ASGI web microframework whose API is a superset of the Flask API.
 Supports HTTP (incl.
 SSE and HTTP/2 server push) and WebSockets.
-- [Responder](https://python-responder.org/en/latest/) - A familiar HTTP Service Framework for Python, powered by Starlette.
-(ASGI 2.0 only, ed.)
+- [Responder](https://responder.readthedocs.io/en/latest/) - A familiar HTTP Service Framework for Python, powered by Starlette.
 - [Sanic](https://sanicframework.org/) - Sanic is a Python 3.6+ web server and web framework that's written to go fast.
 It allows the usage of the async/await syntax added in Python 3.5, which makes your code non-blocking and speedy.
 Supports HTTP and WebSockets.
 - [Starlette](https://www.starlette.io/) - Starlette is a lightweight ASGI framework/toolkit, which is ideal for building high performance asyncio services.
 Supports HTTP and WebSockets.